zdravkov/kendo-docs/api/dataviz/sparkline.md

 ##### dataSource `kendo.data.DataSource`

-#### Example

-    var dataSource = new kendo.data.DataSource({
-        //dataSource configuration
-    });

-    $("#sparkline").data("kendoSparkline").setDataSource(dataSource);

 ### svg

-Returns the SVG representation of the current chart.
+Returns the [SVG](http://www.w3.org/Graphics/SVG/) representation of the chart.
 The returned string is a self-contained SVG document that can be used as is or converted to other formats using tools like [Inkscape](http://inkscape.org/) and [ImageMagick](http://www.imagemagick.org/).
-Both programs provide command-line interface suitable for backend processing.
+Both programs provide command-line interface suitable for server-side processing.

 #### Returns